n2cms/n2cms/docs/n2_readme.txt

 TEMPLATES

-The templates is a set of out of the CMS functionality.
-Use this if you want the most common features quickly.
-Open src\N2_Everything-vs2008.sln to view the code or src\Examples\TemplatesImplementation\MyProject-vs200[5|8].sln.
+The templates are outward facing features that can be used out of the box.
+In N2 CMS 2.0 there are two sets of templates.

+* MVC Templates
+  The new templates built with ASP.NET MVC technology (contributed by Steve).
+* (WebForms) Templates
+  The original templates built with WebForms.

 EXAMPLES